UH Hilo Community Advisory Board

 Kellie Miyazu

-Kellie Miyazu, a freelance artist in graphics and design, is executive director and education director of graphic design at the East Hawaiʻi Cultural Center.
+Kellie Miyazu, a freelance artist in graphics and design, is youth education director and a graphic designer at the East Hawaiʻi Cultural Center.
 She is an alumna of UH Hilo, where she earned a bachelor’s degree in art in 2015.
 She teaches art at several local elementary schools including Waiākeawaena Elementary School, where she is currently the art resource teacher.
 She joined East Hawaiʻi Cultural Center in 2016 as graphic designer, and went on to create the Youth Arts Series, which provides art opportunities for youth while promoting the importance of arts and creative thinking.

 Janette Snelling